workco/code-assessment-web-ui/tasks/tasks.md

 - Closing the Product modal should take the user to the homepage, no matter where they came from
 - No animation is required when switching between active images in the PDP image picker
 - Don't worry about wiring up quantity/Add to Bag buttons
-- Our data contains some placeholder.com images for certain image types - this is expected
 - No specific loading/404 behavior is required, as long as these events do not lead to an error

 # 2. Implement a State Management Library